What to know about the shooting at a New York City office tower that killed 4

 NEW YORK — (AP) — A man with a rifle killed an off-duty New York City police officer and three other people before taking his own life at a Manhattan office tower on Monday, according to officials.

-Law enforcement officials were working to unravel what took place and why this location may have been targeted in a city that had recently announced it was on pace to have its fewest people hurt by gunfire than any year in recent decades.
+Law enforcement officials were working to unravel what took place and why this location may have been targeted in a city that recently announced it was on pace to have its fewest people hurt by gunfire of any year in recent decades.

 Here are some things to know:

-A man exited a double parked BMW with an M4 rifle and then walked toward the building on Monday evening, according to surveillance video.
+A man exited a double parked BMW with an M4 rifle and then walked toward the skyscraper that is home to the headquarters of both the NFL and Blackstone, one of the world's largest investment firms, as well as other tenants on Monday evening, according to surveillance video.

-He quickly opened fire on the NYPD officer as he entered the building before shooting a woman who tried to take cover, police Commissioner Jessica Tisch said at a news conference on Monday night.
+He quickly opened fire on the NYPD officer as he entered the building before shooting a woman who tried to take cover, police Commissioner Jessica Tisch said at a news conference.
 He then started “spraying” the lobby with gunfire.

-The man went to the elevator bank and shot a security guard who was taking cover behind a security desk and also another man in the lobby, Tisch said.
+The gunman went to the elevator bank and shot a security guard who was taking cover behind a security desk and also another man in the lobby, Tisch said.

-The man took the elevator to the 33rd floor to a real estate management company and one person was shot and killed on that floor.
-The man then walked down a hallway and shot himself, she said.
+The gunman took the elevator to the 33rd floor to a real estate management company and one person was shot and killed on that floor.
+He then walked down a hallway and shot himself, the commissioner said.

-Police identified Shane Tamura of Las Vegas as the gunman, although his motive and reasoning for targeting the building was not immediately clear.
+A motive has not been determined but, based on the note, investigators were looking into whether he might’ve targeted the building because it is home to the NFL’s headquarters.

+One challenge for the investigation is that Tamura arrived in New York shortly before the shooting, leaving few clues in the area, Adams said.

-His vehicle had traveled across the U.S. through Colorado on July 26 and then Nebraska and Iowa on July 27.
-It arrived in Columbia, New Jersey, as recently as Monday afternoon, before making it to New York City, she said.
+Tamura's vehicle had traveled across the U.S. through Colorado on July 26 and then Nebraska and Iowa on July 27.
+It arrived in Columbia, New Jersey, as recently as Monday afternoon, before making it to New York City, Tisch said.

-Officers found a rifle case, a revolver, magazines and ammunition in his car, Tisch said.
+Officers found a rifle case, a revolver, magazines and ammunition in his car, she said.

 No one answered the door at the address listed for Tamura in Las Vegas.